climage/Raindrops/README.md

 middle of the catcher or it will not be caught.

-Sometimes the Poisonous raindrop and the regular raindrop are so close together that it is impossible to catch one without catching the other, decreasing the score.
+Sometimes the Poisonous raindrop and the regular raindrop are so close together that it is impossible to catch one without catching the other, decreasing the score but not increasing the death count.